 When you follow the steps and go all in, you can revolutionize your business.
 If you take shortcuts, you won’t see the same results.

 Getting started on your They Ask, You Answer journey

-The story of Marcus Sheridan saving his pool business by answering customer questions — and thereby creating the They Ask, You Answer philosophy — has taken on nearly mythic proportions at IMPACT.
-As with any myth, it’s best to dispel any “happily ever after” endings.
+The story of Marcus Sheridan saving his pool business by answering customer questions — and thereby creating the They Ask, You Answer framework — has taken on nearly mythic proportions for many who read his book.
+As with any myth, it’s best to do away with any “happily ever after” endings.

 They Ask, You Answer did not save Marcus’ business overnight, and it certainly wasn’t easy.
-But today, River Pools has become a leading national manufacturer of pools, and the company is renowned for its high organic traffic.
+But today, River Pools remains the most highly-trafficked pool website in the world.